filipVisko/fidi/README.md

 Fidi is an opinionated yet simplified workflow for git branching.

-It wraps your native `git` client and is meant to be used as replacement command for managing branches.
+It wraps your native `git` client and is meant to be used as a replacement command for managing branches.
 It does this by creating [worktrees](https://git-scm.com/docs/git-worktree) as sub-folders of a [bare](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---bare) repo.
-This allows you to have multiple checked out branches on-disk and the ability to swap between them using `cd` without the need to use `git stash` for cleaning up unfinished changes.
+This allows you to have multiple checked-out branches on disk and the ability to swap between them using `cd` without the need to use `git stash` for cleaning up unfinished changes.

 Fidi makes it simpler to use worktrees when compared to using the git's worktree commands directly:
-- It takes over the management of the checkout path when creating new worktrees by always placing them as a sub-folder of the parent bare repo, providing you with a consistant use pattern and uncluttered file tree.
+- It takes over the management of the checkout path when creating new worktrees by always placing them as a sub-folder of the parent bare repo, providing you with a consistent use pattern and uncluttered file tree.
-- It able to delete the worktree and its branch reference with a single command.
+- It can delete a worktree and its branch reference with a single command.
 - Makes it easy to pull branch changes while in the worktree of a different branch.
 Useful for quickly merging `origin/main` into your dev branch.

 ```bash